 In your heart, you know you are ready to move into your own home.
 But, you are worried about whether you have enough money saved and if your credit is good enough.
-You have likely been told lots of different things from lots of well-intentioned friends and family members about your suitability for home ownership.
+You have likely been told lots of different things from lots of well-intentioned friends and family members about your suitability for homeownership.
 Maybe, you even read 5 Common Mistakes Millennials Make When Buying Their First Home on Business Insider’s website.
 None of this advice has helped allay your concerns.
+Read on for our best advice when buying your first home.

 Do you feel like you can’t think about buying a house because any of the following applies to you?: